Angelisx/Angelisx/README.md

 - 👋 Hi, I’m Angel Smythe
-- 👀 I’m interested in Data Science gives meaning to raw data and converts it into meaningful insights
+- 👀 I’m interested in Data Science because it gives meaning to raw data and converts it into meaningful insights
 - 🌱 I’m currently learning SQL and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : Angeljsmythe@gmail.com